Audubon: Leadership

 David Yarnold became Audubon's 10th president in September 2010, expressing a commitment to build on the organization's strong conservation legacy and expand its commitment to improving the quality of life for both birds and people by aligning Audubon's conservation work along the migratory flyways that millions of birds travel each spring and fall.
 Following layoffs and complaints about diversity and inclusion programs, an Audubon union organizing drive went public in March 2021 with about 400 workers.
 Yarnold stepped down the next month following an internal audit into Audubon's workplace culture and toxic workplace complaints.
-Elizabeth Gray is serving as interim CEO.
+Elizabeth Gray was named Audubon's CEO in November, 2021.

 Audubon magazine

-The National Audubon Society publishes a bi-monthly magazine called Audubon, currently overseen by the organizations's vice president of content, Jennifer Bogo.
+The National Audubon Society publishes a bi-monthly magazine called Audubon.